survivejs/maintenance-book/manuscript/documentation/02-change-log.md

 Only one commit out of seven is relevant for the package user: last but one that fixes a bug, all the rest are documentation updates and code changes that don’t affect the public API.

+{pagebreak}

 ## What Is a Good Change Log

 A good change log should answer these questions:

-- what’s new;
+- What’s new?
-- are there any breaking changes;
+- Are there any breaking changes?
-- how to migrate to the new version.
+- How to migrate to the new version?

 It shouldn’t contain anything that doesn’t affect the public API, like refactoring or development dependencies updates.
+Ideally there’s support for moving to newer versions to make migrations less painful.

+**Codemods**, code to modify code, can be one way to achieve this.
+Running a codemod will perform all the necessary changes for the user making migration less painful.

 For example, a change log for a group of commits above may look like this: